What is it?

 Steroid Injections: Steroid injections are extremely painful and most doctors are reluctant to inject the patella tendon or tibial tuberosity.
 The steroid cortisone is catabolic in nature, meaning it breaks tissue down while suppressing inflammation.
 With you child in a growth stage injecting them with a catabolic hormone is probably not a good idea.

 How long will it take to heal?

 This depends on how long you have been suffering from Osgood-Schlatters Disease.
-By correcting the cause of the injury with San Diego Running Institute orthotics and following the treatment regimen provided by Dr. Runco you can expect 50-100% relief usually within two to four weeks.
-Call 858-268-8525 to schedule an appointment at San Diego Running Institute to get your Osgood-Schlatters Disease fixed today.
+By correcting the cause of the injury with San Diego Running Institute orthotics and following the treatment regimen provided by Dr. Allen D.C. you can expect some relief usually within two to four weeks.
+Call 858-268-8525 to schedule an appointment at San Diego Running Institute.